canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

         email:        THE-EMAIL
         developer-id: THE-ACCOUNT-ID

-1. Download the brand SSO account assertion:
+1. Download the Brand SSO account assertion:

         snap known account account-id=THE-ACCOUNT-ID > brand-account.assert

-### Getting the brand account-key assertion
+### Getting the Brand account-key assertion

 As noted, you need to obtain the account-key assertion for the key that signed the model.
 For this, you need the SHA3-384 fingerprint of the key.
 If the keys were generated on a system you can access, you can do the following on the
 system:

-1. Login to snapcraft using the brand SSO account details on the machine on which the model signing key was generated.
+1. Login to snapcraft using the Brand SSO account details on the machine on which the model signing key was generated.
 1. Display known keys and copy the SHA3-384 fingerprint of the key used to sign the model with `snapcraft list-keys`: